 Do You Have a Mortgage or a Deed of Trust?

 Maine allows both.
 The differences between a mortgage and a deed of trust affects homeowners only when foreclosure becomes an issue.
 The primary difference is that a mortgage foreclosure must go through the courts.
-A Deed of Trust does not.
+A deed of trust does not.
 However, because Maine is a judiciary state, all foreclosure proceedings must go through the courts so the difference here is small.
-However, it is important to note that some lenders prefer Deed of Trust agreements vs a mortgage because foreclosure is often faster and easier from their side of the process.
+However, it is important to note that some lenders prefer deed of trust agreements versus a mortgage because foreclosure is often faster and easier from their side of the process.
 If you are unsure about which one you have, look at your loan documents, contact your mortgage servicer or go to your local land records office to find out.
 In Maine, foreclosure will have to go through the courts, regardless of which type of loan agreement you have in place.